newrelic/nri-jmx/docs/jboss-standalone-tutorial/README.md

 ## 2. Expose JMX from JBoss

-For this tutorial we will run a JBoss service Standalone-mode inside Docker with the help of the following Dockerfile:
+For this tutorial we will run a JBoss service in Standalone-mode inside Docker with the help of the following Dockerfile:

 ```bash
 FROM jboss/wildfly:18.0.0.Final